How much does a Human Resources Manager make?

 Wells Fargo

 Wells Fargo provides excellent Human Resources Manager positions.
 They have branches across the United States.
-They value strong HR practices to support their employees.
+They are a leader in financial services, offering banking and investment products.

 -